 Charlie Brown and His Times

-The fact that Charlie Brown was a product of his times and more than just mere entertainment is reflected in his first very appearance.
-Newspapers across the country were filled with articles about the growing Cold War on Monday, October 2, 1950, the day that Peanuts premiered.
-American troops in South Korean were forcing the invading North Koreans back to the 38th parallel that divided the two countries.
-Off the coast of Korea, meanwhile, a U.S. destroyer struck a Soviet mine, killing twenty-one crewmen.
-The French had achieved a major victory against the rebel Viet Minh in Vietnam, and fourteen hundred communist agitators were arrested in West Germany over the preceding weekend.
+On October 2, 1950 – the day that Peanuts premiered – newspapers across the country were filled with articles about the growing Cold War.
+American troops in South Korea, for instance, were forcing the invading North Koreans back to the 38th parallel that divided the two countries, the French had achieved a major victory against the rebel Viet Minh in Vietnam, and fourteen hundred communist agitators were arrested in West Germany over the preceding weekend.

 It didn’t take long before Peanuts began displaying these Cold War roots, as well as tap into the fear and anxiety felt by many Americans during the 1950s.
-When Charles Schultz noticed that three of his children continually dragged a blanket with them as they walked through the house, for instance, he gave a similar item to the character of Linus Van Pelt.
-Blake Scott Ball writes that for readers across the country, this “security blanket” represented a coping mechanism “for dealing with the social anxieties of a world of alienation.”
+When Charles Schultz noticed that three of his children continually dragged a blanket with them as they walked through the house, he gave a similar item to the character of Linus Van Pelt.
+Blake Scott Ball believes this “security blanket” served as a coping mechanism “for dealing with the social anxieties of a world of alienation” that many readers felt at the time.

 On April 4, 1968, Martin Luther King Jr. was assassinated in Memphis, Tennessee.
-A few days later, a California housewife named Harriet Glickman wrote a letter to Charles Schulz that said, “I’ve been asking myself what I can do to help change those conditions in our society which led to the assassination and which contribute to the vast sea of misunderstanding, fear, hate, and violence.”
-She then added, “It occurred to me today that the introduction of Negro children into the group of Schulz characters could happen with minimal impact” given “the gentleness of the kids” in Peanuts.
+A few days later, a California housewife named Harriet Glickman wrote a letter to Charles Schulz.
+“I’ve been asking myself what I can do to help change those conditions in our society which led to the assassination and which contribute to the vast sea of misunderstanding, fear, hate, and violence,” it said.
+“It occurred to me today that the introduction of Negro children into the group of Schulz characters could happen with minimal impact” given “the gentleness of the kids” in Peanuts.

 Schulz replied that he and other cartoonists often struggled with the question of introducing African American characters into their strips, “afraid that it would look like we were patronizing our Negro friends.”
 He likewise confessed, “I don’t know what the solution is.”
 Glickman refused to admit defeat, and asked if she could show Schulz’s response to African American parents and solicit their thoughts.
 Charles Schultz was receptive to the idea, although he did caution that his mind might not change regardless of the results.